pramathabhat/Bird-Strike-Database/README.md

 Nota Bene
-Read this entire page twice before you get started.

-Practicums have a due date different than assignments.
-The due date is Friday, March 3 at 11:59pm ET (the day before Spring Recess).
-Late submissions are accepted (with the usual penalty of 2.5% per day late) until the end of Spring Recess on March 12 at 11:59pm ET.
-No submissions are accepted after that.
-Note that the availability of the instructional staff during recess is very limited, so be sure to plan for that.

-Work on the practicum for at least three hours every day and use the time during the week prior to the practicum to start working on it, especially the configuration of the MySQL Server and the loading of the data.

-A gentle reminder that the average of both practicums must be above 70% to pass this course, so be sure to complete on time and seek help right away.
-Do not procrastinate -- things that appear simple often take more time than expected and, of course, programming is fraught with potholes on the road to success.
-So plan accordingly.

-The average time to complete the practicum is 15-25 hours.
-Do not wait to start.
-Seek help early.
-Submit often and as soon as you have enough code that works.
-We will only grade the last submission.
-Check your submission before you submit and after.

 Overview
 In this practicum you will build a database that can be used to analyze bird strikes on aircraft.
 For an existing data set from the FAA [1], you will build a logical data model, a relational schema, realize the relational schema in MySQL/MariaDB, load data into the database, execute SQL queries, a finally perform some simple analysis of the data.